 The Shibayamagata Lagoon is said to naturally change colors seven times per day.
 A fountain at its center shoots water up to 70 meters high for a few minutes every hour.
 A small shrine dedicated to Benten, the goddess of good fortune, wealth, music and knowledge, stands on a pier out over the water.
 The shrine is illuminated in the evenings together with the fountain.

-Another non-bathing related site of interest is the Museum of Snow and Ice.
-This museum displays the work, photographs and equipment of local scientist Nakaya Ukichiro who devoted his life to the study of snow crystals in Hokkaido and around the world.
-The museum also provides visitors with interesting hands on activities and experiments involving supercooled water and ice.
+Another site of interest unrelated to bathing is the Museum of Snow and Ice.
+This museum displays the photographs and equipment of local scientist Nakaya Ukichiro who devoted his life to the study of snow crystals in Hokkaido and around the world.
+The museum also provides visitors with interesting hands-on activities involving supercooled water and ice.

 The following is a list of some of Katayamazu's baths that are open to day trip visitors:

 Katayamazu Onsen is accessible by Can Bus (Umimawari Route) from Kaga Onsen Station.
-The ride takes about one hour, and buses depart approximately once per hour.
+The ride takes about 80 minutes, and buses depart approximately once per hour.
 Alternatively, Katayamazu Onsen is about a 15 minute taxi ride (about 2000 yen) from Kaga Onsen Station.